 "I have been to the Gold Coast many times but never took an interest, because we were racing IndyCars," Cindric told the Telegraph.
 "I have to understand where this business is at from a sponsorship perspective and this could lead to something else down the road.

-“It is a series I love, always have.
+"It is a series I love, always have.
 In [Australia], it is as big as the NFL in America.
-We want to understand it and than work out how to get involved.”
+We want to understand it and then work out how to get involved."